 Am I Subject to the 12-Month Bar?

-Any J Exchange Visitor in any category and their J-2 dependents (except for J Short-term Scholars) whose J-1 program ends is subject to the 12-month bar.
+Any J Exchange Visitor [in any category *except* the J-1 Short Term Scholar category] and their J-2 dependents who participated in a J-1 program longer than 6 months is subject to the 12-month bar.
 The program end date can be found in section 3 of the DS-2019.
 The J category can be found in section 4.

 Your Future Options